-We all know, the more time we spend with a customer, the more we learn about their dreams, aspirations, fears, and challenges.
+We all know, that the more time we spend with a customer, the more we learn about their dreams, aspirations, fears, and challenges.
 But don't leave these critical discussions to chance.
 Incorporate them into your process, and track them over time.
 By monitoring these critical behaviors, they will start to tell the story of why you're either meeting or not meeting your target numbers.

 10 important sales practices to stay on top of your profession

 As leaders, we continually encourage our team members to look for opportunities to grow and develop professionally.
 As sales professionals, we should be seeking out learning opportunities to grow so that we can service our customers in the best way.
-The more prepared we are, the more confidence we exhibit, the better we will serve our customer.
+The more prepared we are, the more confidence we exhibit, and the better we will serve our customer.

 Here are some areas new home sales professionals should focus on to stay polished: